 Review of GEDmatch Admixture

-Before we go into our GEDmatch Genesis review, let’s take a brief look at the admixture analysis.
-The reports are very basic and not straightforward to use.
-The tools appear designed for an already expert user.
-There is almost no internal information about each tool.
+Before we go into our GED match Genesis review, let’s take a brief look at the admixture analysis.
+These reports are very basic and not straightforward to use.
+The tools appear designed for an already expert user and there is almost no internal information about each tool.

 GEDmatch does provide tools for querying DNA ancestry.
-The admixture model, which reports a user’s ancestry mixture, lets users “select project,” or dataset to use to compare origins, but doesn’t provide an explanation for what each dataset is.
+For example, the admixture model, which reports a user’s ancestry mixture, lets users “select project,” or dataset to use to compare your DNA origins, but doesn’t explain what each dataset is.

 Further digging reveals some “projects” are population-specific and will only work if someone has 100% ancestry from a particular location.